 Why you will love this experience

-A few minutes into the trek, we have the first glimpse of Choquequirao park.
+A few minutes into the trek, we first glimpse Choquequirao park.
 The trail path has a zigzag system that drops steeply towards the Apurimac River.
 There are mosquitoes all year round; beware!

 We will try to start early to avoid the heat of the sun.
-We pass over a suspension footbridge (1,550 m/5,100 ft.).
+We pass over a suspension Santa Rosa footbridge (1,550 meters/5,100 feet.).
 The mules and donkeys use the same hanging bridge.
-After some zig-zags on the trail, we reach a green valley and the Marampata settlement.
+After some zigzags on the trail, we reach a green valley and the Marampata settlement.
 The vistas will be incredible for the rest of the way.
-We explore and visit the most outstanding parts of CHOQUEQUIRAO Peru; our camp is close to the INC camp.
+We explore and visit the most outstanding parts of CHOQUEQUIRAO PARK, Peru; our camp is near the INC camp near Choquequirao ruins.

 The lost citadel of Choquequirao does locate at 3,035 meters above sea level, and at the lowest point of the trek, you will be at 1,461 meters above sea level.
 The climate is similar to Cusco’s, so it is advisable to acclimatize to the altitude before the hike.
 Who should note that the road to Choquequirao is warm due to the Apurimac Canyon?

 Of course, you can.
-That is why we offer you an exclusive tour package so that you can visit the ruins of Choquequirao as well as the citadel of Machu Picchu.
+That is why we offer you an exclusive tour package to visit the ruins of Choquequirao and the citadel of Machu Picchu.

-We assure you that this trek will last six days of pure connection with all that the Andean landscape offers you from the heights, the ultimate adventure for those addicted to altitude, with a love for history.
+We assure you that this trek will last six days of pure connection with all that the Andean landscape offers you from the heights, the ultimate adventure for those addicted to altitude with love for history.
 Join us for this excursion to the mountaintop of Choquequirao, free of tourist crowds, before continuing to Santa Teresa, the back door to Machu Picchu.
-With guided tours, you will gain a greater appreciation of the Inca Empire and feel like you are traveling back in time.
+With guided tours, you will appreciate the Inca Empire and feel like you are traveling back in time.

-Having the cable car would benefit the tourist activity.
-Still, we would also lose the hike, which is very significant because the route is enjoyable and full of landscapes, flora, and fauna to discover.
+Having cable cars would benefit tourist activity.
+Still, we would also lose the hike, which is significant because the route is enjoyable and full of landscapes, flora, and fauna to discover.

 Choquequirao is in the Andes Mountains of Cusco, Peru.
 It belongs to the province of La Convención, in the district of Santa Teresa.